inxanedev/InxaneUtils/README.md

     auto [a, b] = inx::math::quadratic<double>(1, 5, 6);
 This saves both of the results into variables `a` and `b`, using structured binding.
+### inx::math::factorial
+This is a simple factorial function.
+Because of the nature of factorials, you should probably use the `uint64_t` type as the template argument, because it is the largest mostly supported data type.

+    uint64_t result = inx::math::factorial<uint64_t>(20);
 # inx::vec
 This is a module that has helper functions for dealing with vectors.
 ### inx::vec::to_string()